apache/flink-ml/flink-ml-benchmark/README.md

   - `"className"`: The full classpath of a `WithParams` subclass.
 For `"stage"`, the class should be a subclass of `Stage`.
 For `"inputs"` or `"modelData"`, the class should be a subclass of `DataGenerator`.
-  - `"paramMap"`: A JSON object containing the parameters related to the specific `Stage` or `DataGenerator`.
+  - `"paramMap"`: An optional JSON object containing the parameters related to the specific `Stage` or `DataGenerator`, overriding default values for the parameters.

 Combining the format requirements above, an example configuration is as follows.
 This configuration contains two benchmarks.
 The first benchmark name is